 “Jan: One could say that we had three different ways of supporting movements: some we supported legally through Toj til Afrika; some we supported illegally; some we supported both legally and — to a smaller degree — illegally, but without telling them.
 The PFLP knew what we were doing, but none of the other movements did.
 ZANU, for example, got resources that we acquired illegally, but they were unaware of it.
 Many liberation movements were infiltrated by intelligence services, we did not want to take any risks.”
 (108)

 After the KAK and the M-KA split in 1978, the KAK seemed to backtrack.
 The KAK took up the line that they would prepare the way for a future revolution when conditions changed in Denmark.
 From the book, one gets the sense they shifted their efforts back toward traditional activism.
 This is not unlike the Maoists and anti-imperialists in North America who avoid economist activism while they cheerlead Third World struggles.
 Such Maoists claim to be “hastening [the development of] and awaiting” a future time when conditions change in favor of First World revolution.
 Whatever their Third Worldist rhetoric, the KAK’s later practice does not seem fundamentally different from any number of European and North American First Worldist groups.
 The M-KA, by contrast, emphasized the clandestine work, using mostly illegal means to provide logistical support for Third World forces, especially the PFLP.
 Although they considered other activities to raise money, including kidnapping and fraud, they focused on bank robbery.
 At one point, the M-KA opened a legal cafe, which did not make money.
 Their non-profit, legal clothing programs faltered also.
 Their ability to recycle old clothing to the Third World diminished as hipsters began buying vintage clothing.
 People chose to sell their old clothing, not donate it anymore.
 Their clothing collections ended in 1986.
-(138) Leading Light has advocated numerous ways to make money in the First World: “cults, businesses, mafias, non-profits, whatever works.”
+(138) Leading Light has advocated numerous ways to make money in the First World: businesses, non-profits and more, whatever works.
 Some of these were not explored by the M-KA.
-Illegal activity is a good way to go, but one wonders if the M-KA explored legal options thoroughly enough.
+Illegal activity is one way to go, but one wonders if the M-KA explored legal options thoroughly enough.

 Science, not adventurism